 Fun, Friends & FONDUE

-What could be more fun than sharing food together with friends especially during big long weekend like this coming Memorial Day weekend.
+What could be more fun than sharing food together with friends.
 Cool evenings bring that craving for something warm and yummy to share.
 All seasons fondue?
 Why Not!

 Fondue, which comes from the French “fondre”, meaning “to melt,” had its origins in 18th century Switzerland.
 It was a means for farm families to stretch their limited resources during the winter months.
 But here we are in the modern times, fondue just means party dish.
 Lou Seibert Pappas, in his book “Fondue”, said that a fondue party offers many rewards.
 It is convivial and distinctive.
 Preparations are easily made in advance.
 Hosts cherish being able to enjoy their guests, as the cooking is done at the table, meaning cleanup is minimal.